1740-1806. He was born into a long-established Derbyshire family, the second son of John Eyre-Gell of Hopton Hall, and

 There followed a short period of unemployment caused by a rupture with the First Lord of the Admiralty, the Earl of Sandwich, but this was resolved with the help of influential friends in high places.
 In the spring of 1780 Gell was ordered to commission the Monarca 68, which had been captured from the Spanish by Admiral Sir George Rodney’s fleet in the Moonlight Battle of 16 January, and she joined Rear-Admiral Sir Samuel Hood’s squadron sailing for the Leeward Islands in November.
 On the voyage out however, the Monarca lost her main and mizzen masts and her foretopmast in a gale and she had to return to England under jury masts.

 He was next ordered to take the Monarca out to the East Indies in April 1781, where, after arriving in October, and despite the fact that his command was undermanned and not in the best state of repair, he fought in five actions from 1782-3 under Vice-Admiral Sir Edward Hughes against the Balli de Suffren.
-These were the Battles of Sadras on 17 February 1782 where his command lost one man killed and five wounded, Providien on 12 April, Negapatam on 6 July, Trincomale on 3 September, and Cuddalore on 20 June 1783.
+These were the Battles of Sadras on 17 February 1782 where his command lost one man killed and five wounded, Providien on 12 April where casualties were seven men killed and twenty-eight wounded, Negapatam on 6 July where he lost eight men killed and forty-six wounded, and where his disabled vessel was unable to continue in action, Trincomale on 3 September where casualties were six men killed and twenty-two wounded, a, and Cuddalore on 20 June 1783.
 In 1784 he returned with the Monarca under Commodore Sir Richard King’s orders to England, and she was paid off in June.